-Once the Route Table has been created, add the VPN routes pointing to the vMX as the next hop, including the Client VPN subnet is applicable:
+Once the Route Table has been created, add the VPN routes pointing to the vMX as the next hop, including the client VPN subnet where applicable:

 Please ignore the IP forwarding warning, it has already been enabled in the managed application template by default.

-The most common problem people face when deploying a vMX is getting it provisioned and online in their Meraki dashboard in the first place.
-New troubleshooting/diagnosis messages have been added to the vMX console screen now so you can identify what went wrong during the provisioning process.
+The most common problem when deploying a vMX is getting it provisioned and online in the Meraki dashboard in the first place.

 Unable to reach Meraki Dashboard

-If the vMX is unable to reach the dashboard on TCP port 7734 then the initial provisioning phase will fail and an "Unable to reach Meraki Dashboard" message will be displayed on the console (check the firewall information page for a list of all the firewall rules needed for the Cisco Meraki cloud communication).
-Please refer to this document on the correct ports/IP's that need to be opened for Meraki Dashboard communication.
+If the vMX is unable to reach the dashboard on TCP port 7734, please refer to this document on the correct ports/IPs that need to be opened for Meraki dashboard communication.

 No "Add vMX" Button